whiplashoo/patterns_canvas/README.md

 ### Scale behavior setting
 All patterns are **by default scaled to their container (`patternScaleBehavior = PatternScaleBehavior.container`)**.
-This means that, regardless its size, a `Rectangle` will contain 40 diagonal stripes or 40 dots.
+This means that, regardless of its size, a `Rectangle` will contain 40 diagonal stripes or 40 dots.

 ````
 DiagonalStripesThick(bgColor: bgColor, fgColor: fgColor).paintOnRect(canvas, size, rect1);